cthulhustig/autojimmy/README.md

     and best case dice roles at each point in the trading process
 * Import of custom sectors
     * Custom sector data integrated into all tools
-    * Posters of custom sectors automatically generated and merged into Traveller Map views
+    * Posters of custom sectors automatically generated and overlaid onto Traveller Map views
     * Support for T5 Column & Row sector files and XML & JSON metadata

 ## Installing